Gewerkschaft Deutscher Lokomotivführer

 The Gewerkschaft Deutscher Lokomotivführer (GDL, engl.: Union of German Train Drivers) is a German trade union that represents workers in train companies.
-It has a membership of 34,000.
+It is a member organization of the German Civil Service Federation of civil service trade unions.
+Until 2002, the GDL was limited to train drivers, which is the reason for its name.
+As a train workers union, the GDL is in competition with the bigger Eisenbahn- und Verkehrsgewerkschaft (EVG) which is part of the DGB federation of trade unions.
+It has a membership of nearly 40,000.

 2007 strike

 In August 2007 the GDL planned to strike after talks failed with Deutsche Bahn, the main German railway operator, over a range of demands from the union.
 A key disagreement was GDL's wish to represent its members in collective bargaining processes, independently of other unions representing staff in that job category.

 On 8 August 2007, the labour court in Nuremberg declared that a strike of affected long-distance and goods services would be illegal if carried out before 30 September, claiming it would affect the national economy too severely.